BrightcoveOS/Reference-Uploader-Library/docs/api-reference.md

 > Callback which is invoked when Preview link is clicked

-If a `previewPlayerId` is provided to BCUploader, the default implementation will creating a player over the Drag n' Drop landing area and try to playback the video.
+If a `playerId` is provided to BCUploader, the default implementation will creating a player over the Drag n' Drop landing area and try to playback the video.

 NOTE: At this time, there is no way for BCUploader to know if a transcode is actually